 SO, during the day, set up little spots you can deposit nuggets of info.

-- Book recommendations go on my Trello board.
+- Book recommendations go on my Asana board.

 - Quotes I hear go in my Evernote doc Copy Bank.

 - Cool phrases I hear go on my Evernote doc Copy Bank.